 - One medium size, flat-bladed screwdriver

-- One medium Phillips screwdriver
+- One medium Phillips screwdriver •

-- One needle-nosed pliers
+- One needle-nosed pliers •

 - One small nutdriver

 - Unlock your system unit.
-Turn off the power and disconnect all power cords and cables.
+Turn off the power and disconnect all 1 power cords and cables.

 - 2 Remove the system unit cover.
 Refer to the manufacturer's instructions if necessary.

 - 3 Detach all connectors from the old system board and remove expansion cards seated in any expansion slots. - 4 Loosen the screws holding the original system board and remove the board from the system.
-Save the screws. - 5 Remove the 586IPVG from its original packing box.
+Save the screws. - If you are using an ATX chassis, make sure you install an I/O shield suitable for a Baby AT form factor system board.
+Your I/O shield must comply to Intel[®] ATX spec.
+2.01.
+Contact your system chassis manufacturer for the appropriate I/O shield. - 6 Remove the 586ITBD from its original packing box.
 Be careful to avoid touching all connectors and pins on the board.
-Please refer to the handling instructions for proper handling techniques. - 6 Insert the memory modules into the memory banks on the 586IPVG.
-The quantity and location of the memory modules depends on the memory configuration and type of modules you intend to use. - 7.
-Install the processor.
-Be sure pin 1 of the processor is aligned with pin 1 of the socket. - 8 Set the corresponding jumpers. - 9 Install the prepared 586IPVG system board into the case and replace the screws. - Reinstall all cards and connectors and replace the system unit cover.
+Please refer to the handling instructions for proper handling techniques. - Insert the memory modules into the memory banks on the 586ITBD.
+The quantity and location of the memory modules depends on the memory configuration and type of modules you intend to use. - 8 Install the processor.
+Be sure pin 1 of the processor is aligned with pin 1 of the socket. - 9 Set the corresponding jumpers. - 10.
+Install the prepared 586ITBD system board into the case and replace the screws. - 11.
+Reinstall all cards and connectors and replace the system unit cover.
 Reconnect all power cords and cables.